KetanGhungralekar/Image_Classification/README.md

 # Handwritten Digit Classification using Deep Nueral Networks on GPU

-This repository contains a logistic regression model implemented in Python for classifying handwritten digits from the MNIST dataset.
-The model achieves an accuracy of **96.6%** and aims to provide insights into basic machine learning concepts using logistic regression.
+This repository contains a nueral network model implemented in Python for classifying handwritten digits from the MNIST dataset.
+The model achieves an accuracy of **98.11%** and aims to provide insights into basic machine learning concepts using Deep Nueral Network.

 ## Table of Contents